in the garden.jpg

 AGRICULTURE

-Agriculture is an important industry in Butler County and its surrounding counties, and there are almost 1,000 farms in the county with over 130,000 acres in cultivation.
-Ninety-four percent are family farms operated by an aging demographic; most farmers are middle aged or older.
-Eighty-percent of our region’s food is imported.
-Our 2022-2023 needs assessment (coming soon) identified affordable food as one of the county’s top needs, and CP meets this need through several of our programs.
+Although agriculture is an important industry in Butler County and our surrounding counties, our 2022-2023 needs assessment (coming soon) identified affordable food as one of the county’s top needs.
+Community Partnership aims to meet these needs through several of our programs.

 Veterans in Agriculture Grant Program